 For example, some may offer prescription drug benefits (which in original Medicare is called Part D), while others will not.

-While you can potentially get more extensive coverage with Medicare Part C versus basic Medicare, it’s important to understand the restrictions of each plan.
-For example:
+While you can potentially get more extensive coverage with Medicare Part C vs. basic Medicare, it’s important to understand the restrictions of each plan.

 - One of the key things to know about Medicare Part C coverage is that you cannot combine this plan with any of the Medigap supplement plans.
 If you do have Medicare Advantage, you cannot receive benefits from a Medigap supplemental policy.